AvaAvarai/AvaAvarai/README.md

 # Alice Williams

-Welcome to my GitHub, I’m Alice, a double major B.Sc. student studying Computer Science and Applied Mathematics where I am in my final year, but exploring additional courses, before diving into graduate studies in Computational Science with a focus on Visual Machine Learning.
+Welcome to my GitHub, I’m Alice, a double major B.Sc. student and former system administrator and full-stack software engineer now studying Computer Science and Applied Mathematics where I am in my final year, but exploring additional courses, before diving into graduate studies in Computational Science with a focus on Visual Machine Learning.
 I thoroughly enjoy solving problems at the intersection of Machine Learning and Data Visualization by blending computation with human cognition.

 ## Research Interests
 - Visual Knowledge Discovery